AI voice bots are getting law firms sued. There’s a better way.

 Hidden Costs

-Reputation management: When TCPA suits generate press, you’re spending $5,000-20,000/month just cleaning up.
+Reputation management: When TCPA suits generate press, you’re spending $5,000-20,000/month just managing the damage.

-The insight: The fundamental problem isn’t just compliance.
-It’s the inefficiency of demographic targeting that wastes resources on unqualified prospects.
+The insight: The fundamental problem isn’t just compliance; it’s the inefficiency of demographic targeting that wastes resources on unqualified prospects.
 Fix the targeting, and the compliance problem disappears.

 Behavioral Audience Intelligence